 Overall, mid-September’s price action in energy stocks confirms that the oil market sentiment has shifted as fears surrounding a lack of supply are now overriding fears around a lack of demand.
 Of course, a resurgence in Delta or another potential variant of COVID could change this, for the near future, oil stocks such as those mentioned above, are poised to trade higher.

-If you’d like to receive alerts to sector shifts as they occur, complete with high quality stocks poised to benefit, trial my bi-weekly MEM Edge Report for 4-weeks.
+If you’d like to receive alerts to sector shifts as they occur, complete with high-quality stocks poised to benefit, try my bi-weekly MEM Edge Report for 4-weeks.
 You’ll gain immediate access to my most recent reports as well as updated alerts as they’re released.
 Sign up today!